 Under regular unemployment rules, a participant must continue to look for work.
 Many states have modified or suspended the requirement to seek work while on unemployment.
 If a state has not yet modified and the old rules apply, once work is found, the unemployment benefits may stop, depending on how much you are making in your new job.

 As with everything else immediate-post-CARES Act, what we are learning about unemployment for the self-employed changes multiple times a day.
 This New York Times article, “Here’s What the Relief Packages Give Self Employed Workers,” provides information on financial assistance across the board for self-employed individuals.

 To apply, contact a bank with whom you already have a lending record.
 This should be a bank that you have more than a checking account with, and that is an approved Small Business Administration (SBA) lender.
 Here’s a helpful link to find a lender.
-In addition, PayPal, Square, and Intuit are also now approved lenders, and they may be easier to get a loan with than a major banking institution.
+Intuit is also now an approved lender, and is typically easier to get a loan with than a major banking institution.

 When you contact your lender, tell them you are interested in applying for a PPP loan with the SBA.
 These loans are going to be based on credit.
 If you do not have a lending relationship with a bank, you can seek one out, but you may be sent to the back of the line as a new customer.
 Banks will originate the loans and the SBA will guarantee the loans 100%.
 The SBA is partnering with the banks to get this money out to the public.

 Required documentation includes 2019 payroll records or your most recent 12 months of payroll records.
 Identify a monthly average based on the last 12 months of the 2019 records.
 Special rules regarding self-employed individuals will hopefully soon be forthcoming; they likely will equate your average monthly income from professional services provided during the past year as a proxy language.
 One can multiply this average by 2.5 for the total amount of the loan related to payroll.